Skip to Content

 North Carolina SNAP

-North Carolina’s Food and Nutrition Services (FNS) is an entitlement program that helps eligible North Carolinians purchase the food they need for a nutritionally adequate and well-balanced diet.
+North Carolina’s Food and Nutrition Services (FNS) is an entitlement program that helps eligible North Carolinians afford the food they need for a nutritionally adequate and well-balanced diet.

 Families are issued an EBT card and pay for their groceries at any USDA authorized retailer by using the card, which works like a debit card, at the checkout counter.